Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 No

 The LifeStraw’s tall and cone-shaped design, while elegant, makes it a little more challenging than most to clean.
-Someone with big hands may have to resort to using a sponge stick to reach the pitcher and especially the deep, small reservoir.
+Those with big hands may have to resort to using a sponge stick to reach inside the pitcher and especially the deep, small reservoir.

-Its silicone linings and the nooks and crannies on its reservoir and lids can be a pain to clean and may develop mold or collect dust if you leave it without washing for more than a few days.
+Its silicone linings and the nooks and crannies on its reservoir and lids can be a pain to clean.
+These may develop mold or collect dust if you leave it without washing for more than a few days.
 We’ve detected a few spots on ours, though admittedly we left it with water inside for a couple of weeks.

 Headshot of Anh Ngo